 Even today it would be an ambitious expedition.
 In 1955 it seemed like an impossible idea, for three Scouts to drive from Brasil to Canada to attend the 8th World Scout Jamboree, on to Alaska, and then drive home.
-CJ3B.info was pleased to present this story as our May 2009 cover (100K JPEG), and it will appeal to anybody with a sense of adventure, particularly those of us who were once Boy Scouts. -- Derek Redmond
+The CJ3B Page was pleased to present this story as our May 2009 cover story, and it will appeal to anybody with a sense of adventure, particularly those of us who were once Boy Scouts. -- Derek Redmond

 The 8th World Scout Jamboree 1955 would be the first major international gathering of Scouts outside of Europe.
 Rover Scouts Hugo Vidal, Charles Downey and Jan Stekly, of Scout Troop Grupo Escoteiro Carajás in São Paulo, Brasil, probably saw this poster showing a Canadian Scout in front of Niagara Falls, and they dreamed of a trip through 17 countries along the new "Pan-American Highway."